Cyclone Gabrielle information and updates for the profession are available here.

 Staffed research libraries located in Auckland, Wellington and Christchurch offer a vast range of current legal information, in print and online, as well as historic and old edition collections.
 NZ Law Society members may visit and use facilities at the research libraries in Auckland, Wellington and Christchurch during usual business hours, with 24/7 card access available by arrangement.
-The Auckland Library has extended staffed hours on 4 days: 8.30am – 8pm Monday to Thursday.
+Staffed hours are 8.30am – 5pm Monday to Friday.

-A smaller library is located in Dunedin (staffed 6 hours per week).
+A smaller library is located in Dunedin.
 The library in Dunedin requires an access card at all times, contact Otago Branch Manager to arrange access.

 Most of the Library’s print collection is only available on loan for use in court.
 Contact your nearest Law Society Library for more information on borrowing policies.